herbertgithubaccount/MWSE/docs/source/apis/mwse.md

 ### `mwse.mcm.createLogLevelOptions`
 <div class="search_terms" style="display: none">mcm.createlogleveloptions</div>

 Creates a new LogLevelOptions setting inside given `parent` menu.
+This is a specialized dropdown with a default label and description text provided for convenience when using MWSE's logger.

 The canonical way to use this function is to pass a `parent` and `data` arguments.
 If passing only `data` table, LogLevelOptions's UI element tree won't be created.
 To do so, use LogLevelOptions's `create` method: